sadsfae/ansible-nagios/README.md

 **What does it do?**
    - Automated deployment of Nagios on CentOS or RHEL
      * Generates service checks, and monitored hosts from Ansible inventory
+     * Generates comprehensive checks for the Nagios server
      * Wraps Nagios in SSL via Apache
      * Sets up proper firewall rules (firewalld or iptables-services)